ScottyLabs/crashcourse/_talks/design/index.md

 No prior experience is assumed for this talk.
 Anyone who's ever wanted to learn a thing or two about thoughtful design should come by.

-Make sure you bring pencils and paper; the clusters have all the necessary software.
-If you'd like to use your own laptop, make sure you have [Sketch] installed.
-It's $99 normally, $50 for students, and free to try for short a period.
+Make sure you bring pencils and paper.
+Please bring a laptop with a free trial of Sketch installed, or install the free trial on one of the Wean cluster computers.
+If you’d like to purchase Sketch, it's $50 for students and great software for web and mobile design.

 [Sketch]: https://www.sketchapp.com/